-Pilot Programme for strengthening/enhancing the mental resilience of learners and young people in vulnerable groups – refugees
+Pilot Programme for strengthening/enhancing the mental resilience of learners and young people in vulnerable groups – refugees in Greece

 The Society of Social Psychiatry and Mental Health (SSP&MH) has been certified as a Social Care Institution by the General Public Health and Social Welfare Directorate of the Attica Region.
 It has implemented an integration and awareness-raising programme, sponsored by the Attica Region, entitled ‘Pilot Empowerment Programme: strengthening the mental resilience of learners and young people in vulnerable groups, 2018–19’.